 Taranto is a web-enabled user interface that allows back-office staff to view and action a case, typically a Penalty Charge Notice (PCN), as it progresses through its lifecycle.
 Its built-in automated processes free-up users to focus on other areas of customer service.
 The solution is highly automated and fully customizable, generating significant efficiencies in any back-office operation.

 For example, the physical barriers at the Dartford Crossing have been removed and replaced with a free-flow tolling mechanism.
 Vehicles seamlessly drive through the area as their number plates are checked by Automatic Number Plate Recognition (ANPR) cameras.
 Those who do not make any form of payment (users of the crossing have the option to become members of the DartTag scheme or make a single payment online or over the phone) are passed to the Taranto system so payment can be requested.
-The scheme was introduced in November 2014 and Taranto handles over one million notices each year.
+The scheme was introduced in November 2014.